PTSD in Adults: How to Move Forward After Trauma

 Being open and recognizing negative patterns in your behavior can lead you to get a medical assessment.
 This is how you can get an actual diagnosis and begin looking into a plan for treatment.

 Talk therapy or psychotherapy is a platform where you can speak with a therapist alone, with family, or in a group setting.
 It provides you the safe space to speak on what you feel, examine where those feelings came from, and heal.
-Our trauma-informed therapy specializes in the care of individuals suffering from PTSD.
+Trauma-informed therapy specializes in the care of individuals suffering from PTSD.
 The focus of this form of therapy is to ensure that those suffering from trauma and PTSD do not become retraumatized in the treatment process.

 If you or someone you know has experienced traumatic events and the side effects have yet to subside, there is help available.
 Trauma that is left untreated can develop and grow into post-traumatic stress disorder.
 PTSD in adults is common due to many being unaware of their trauma-related thoughts, feelings, and responses.
 Gaining knowledge of the signs associated with trauma and PTSD can save your life.
 So do not be discouraged by those feelings and fears that you simply cannot control.
-At SoCal Mental Health, we offer many forms of therapy and treatment.
-We can help you with a treatment plan and heal from your trauma.
-For more information, call us at (888) 312-0219.